eser/immunity/packages/01_immunity/README.md

 ### removeFromArray(source, ...items)

-removes specified item(s) from an array.
+removes specified item(s) from an array or a generator.

 ```js
 import removeFromArray from 'immunity/lib/removeFromArray';